surifirstpin/biplus_documentation/docs/User_Reports.md

   - **Public ()** the report is saved in public section and accessed by all the users.
   -  **Share ()** the report saved under share section and accessed by specific set of users.
  - **Filter** added in this section is automatically reflected in the filter section of reports in dashboard section.
+ -
 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/62c6ac77c1e3a30e83c0718fefd7fd88ae35a203/images/save_ur.png)

-**8.** If desired, you can view the visualization charts such as pie,bar,line etc. by clicking on **Charts** tab.
+**8.** If desired, you can view the visualization charts such as pie, bar, line etc. by clicking on **Charts** tab.

 **9.** If desired to view the sql generated for the data retreived click on **SQL** tab.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/62c6ac77c1e3a30e83c0718fefd7fd88ae35a203/images/visual_ur.png)

 The above explained points are the basics, to view the additional; features of reports such as **Hidden filter**, **Pivoting**,  **totals**, **run time**,**order** and **Calculations**.
 You can check them in detail in **Data Analysis** document of BiPlus.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1Mzg1NzA5NSwtNTc1MjAwNTY0LC0xMD
+eyJoaXN0b3J5IjpbMTk0NzI4MzU0OSwtNTc1MjAwNTY0LC0xMD
 gwMzEzNjQyLC01ODY5NzQyMTYsLTE5OTc3MTg4NDYsLTU0MDg2
 ODMxLDYzNDk0NTk4MSwxOTQ5NzE0NDc1LC0xMTg3NjUzNTEzLC
 05MTQ2NzQ0ODcsMjE0NzE3MDkwOCwyOTQ2NTUxNDYsMTM4NTIx